-Sonoma Valley Regional Park Trail is a 2.8 mile lightly trafficked loop trail located near Glen Ellen, CA that features a lake and is good for all skill levels.
+Sonoma Valley Regional Park Trail is a 2.8 mile lightly trafficked loop trail located near Glen Ellen, California that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, and road biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash